-The New York section of I-278 begins at the Goethals Bridge at the New York-New Jersey border.
+The New York section of I-278 begins at the Goethals Bridge at the New York-New Jersey state line.
 The first section is the Staten Island Expressway, which crosses Staten Island.
 At the end of the Staten Island Expressway, I-278 goes over the Verrazano Bridge to Brooklyn, where it becomes the Brooklyn-Queens Expressway.
 The section immediately after the bridge is also known as the Gowanus Expressway, but the signs all say "Brooklyn-Queens Expressway" so as not to confuse people.
 The expressway runs to the northeast along the water through Brooklyn.
 It passes the Battery Tunnel (I-478), the Brooklyn Bridge, the Manhattan Bridge, and the Williamsburg Bridge.
 It then goes over the Kosciuszko Bridge to Queens, where it has interchanges with the Long Island Expressway (I-495), Queens Boulevard (NY 25), and Northern Boulevard (NY 25A).
 It merges with the Grand Central Parkway and goes over the RFK Bridge, which was formerly known as the Triboro Bridge, to the Bronx, where it becomes the Bruckner Expressway.
 It ends at I-95 near the Whitestone Bridge (I-678) and the Throgs Neck Bridge (I-295).

-Copyright © 2003-2017 by David Golub.
+Copyright © 2003-2020 by David Golub.
 All rights reserved.
 The author would like to thank William Roll for contributing photographs and LC for contributing documents to this web site.
 You may not reproduce any text or photographs on this web site without express permission from the author.
 Hotlinking of images from this site is strictly prohibited.
 Route symbols based on graphics from Central PA/MD Roads and Wikipedia.
 Map icons by MapGlyphs.com.